gaurangmacharya/pepithon/email-notification-ansible.md

 ```
 ==**Note:** Please check Host-Port Connection using Ping, Telnet command or else you may get an error saying socket.error: [Errno 111] Connection refused==

+Some of the errors I encountered while executing the code are as follows

 **Error 1:** When mailing service was not running on Port 25 OR connecion was refused by server
 ```
 An exception occurred during task execution.
 To see the full traceback, use -vvv.
 The error was: socket.error: [Errno 111] Connection refused